sketch-afk/payroll-saas-postgree/Readme.md

 - views: `vw_employees`, `vw_payroll`
 - stored procedure: `process_payroll`

-Run the SQL script against your Oracle database before starting the app.
+Run the SQL script against your PostgreSQL database before starting the app.
+Note: Database logic utilizes advanced PostgreSQL features like GENERATED ALWAYS AS columns for dynamic math and ON CONFLICT DO UPDATE for idempotent payroll processing.

 ## Local Development